kavia-common/recipe-explorer-38069-38125/frontend_react_js/ENVIRONMENT.md

 Notes on CI exit codes:
 - When the orchestrator stops the dev server via SIGINT/SIGTERM (or even SIGKILL during teardown), the wrapper normalizes these exits to code 0.
 This avoids false failures where the server was intentionally terminated (sometimes shown as 137/143).
 Real build/start failures still exit non-zero.
+- If the orchestrator uses a process-group kill (e.g., `kill -9 -$$`), the wrapper will only ever forward signals directly to the CRA child and will not re-issue group-wide kills, preventing cascading SIGKILLs.

 Additional notes:
-- If your CI forcibly sends `kill -9 -$$` to tear down a process group, this script is designed to only forward signals to the child CRA process and normalize termination to success for dev-server contexts.
-Avoid group kills when possible.
 - For stability, prefer `npm start` (wrapper) over `react-scripts start` directly in CI.

 Public files: